src-d/gitbase/README.md

 ## Status

-The project is currently in **alpha** stage, meaning it's still lacking performance in a number of cases but we are working hard on getting a performant system able to processes thousands of repositories in a single node.
+The project is currently in **alpha** stage, meaning it's still lacking performance in a number of cases but we are working hard on getting a performant system able to process thousands of repositories in a single node.
 Stay tuned!

 ## Examples